TissueC/ML-Project-2019/README.md

 ##### Pretrained models

-The pretrained models are available on [this link](https://pan.baidu.com/s/1cXxT9xbuysWjCKTrnu4ulQ)  with `kane` as the password.
+The pretrained models are available on [this link](https://pan.baidu.com/s/11ybxZubWYgcNzajODBBk4Q)  with no password.

 #### Training Curves